Space Logistics Modeling and Optimization: Review of State of the Art: Categorization of State of the Art by Logistics-Driven Methods

 \subsubsection{Motivation and Overview}

 As ISAM becomes a trend in space development, it is critical to explore the concepts of in-space propellant depots, spare/tool warehouses, and other types of infrastructure.
 These infrastructure elements need to be regularly refueled or resupplied from the ground (or possibly ISRU facilities on the Moon or Mars) and thus, the operations management of the inventory can become a research question.
 To this end, we can draw an analogy between the inventory control of in-space depots/warehouses and that of terrestrial depots/warehouses.
+Figure \ref{fig3} shows an example of inventory modeling for spare strategy analysis for a mega-scale satellite constellation.